ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Abstract

 \section{Abstract}

 Active learning is designed to minimize annotation efforts by prioritizing instances that most enhance learning.
-However, many active learning strategies struggle with a `cold start' problem, needing substantial initial data to be effective.
-This limitation often reduces their utility for pre-trained models, which already perform well in few-shot scenarios.
-To address this, we introduce ActiveLLM, a novel active learning approach that leverages large language models such as GPT-4, Llama 3, and Mistral Large for selecting instances.
-We demonstrate that ActiveLLM significantly enhances the classification performance of BERT classifiers in few-shot scenarios, outperforming both traditional active learning methods and the few-shot learning method SetFit.
+However, many active learning strategies struggle with a `cold-start' problem, needing substantial initial data to be effective.

+This limitation reduces their utility in the increasingly relevant few-shot scenarios, where the instance selection has a substantial impact.
+To address this, we introduce ActiveLLM, a novel active learning approach that leverages Large Language Models such as GPT-4, o1, Llama 3, or Mistral Large for selecting instances.
+We demonstrate that ActiveLLM significantly enhances the classification performance of BERT classifiers in few-shot scenarios, outperforming traditional active learning methods as well as improving the few-shot learning methods ADAPET, PERFECT, and SetFit.
 Additionally, ActiveLLM can be extended to non-few-shot scenarios, allowing for iterative selections.
-In this way, ActiveLLM can even help other active learning strategies to overcome their cold start problem.
+In this way, ActiveLLM can even help other active learning strategies to overcome their cold-start problem.
 Our results suggest that ActiveLLM offers a promising solution for improving model performance across various learning setups.